 WhyThe CINE Golden Eagle Award has launched the career of emerging young filmmakers such as Steven Spielberg (1969), Ken Burns (1981), and Pixar Animation (1987); given wings to revolutionary series The Sopranos and Planet Earth; and solidified Martin Scorsese and Barbara Kopple as some of our most respected and celebrated media makers.
 Recent “alumni” are working throughout the industry at studios and networks and premiering their films at major festivals.

-NewIn the 57 years since CINE was founded, the media industry has changed dramatically.
-Now, so have we.
+NewIn the 58 years since CINE was founded, the media industry has changed dramatically.
+So have we.

 Professional Media Maker

 We have expanded our categories and award structure to reflect our ever-changing industry.